- Matched Bet Starting Guide (2)

 Odds Decimal Format

-You need to change the Odds Format from Fractional into Decimal.
+You need to change the Odds Format from Fractional to Decimal.
 UK bookies usually set fractional as a default format for easy comparison between exchange odds & bookies’ odds.
 A brief explanation about these formats is, Decimals show how much money you will win if you win your bet including your original stake.

 Therefore if a decimal is 2, I would win 2 overall (£1 profit + £1 stake).
 Just add ‘1’ onto your fractional odds if the denominator is ‘1’.
 So, for instance, fractional odds of 5/1 become 6.
 In cases of fractional odds denominators not being 1, it’s just as easy.